Tulip-Dev/tulip/doc/user/functions.rst

 A relation is specified by a source identifier and a destination identifier.
 Both identifiers are defined by the values in the source and destination columns.
 For each row we compare the values in the source and destination columns, to the values in the source and destination properties for all the existing node entities.
 If the source and destination identifiers correspond to existing node entities a new relation is created between those entities.
 If there is no entities in the graph with such identifier you can force the creation of missing entities with the “Create missing entities” option.

-In our example, instead of the "viewLabel" default property, we specify the previously created "node_id" property as the one against which we will map the "Source" and "Target" fields.
+In our example, instead of the "viewLabel" default property, we specify the previously created "node_id" property as the one against which we map the "Source" and "Target" fields.

 .. _csv_import_final: